 Google Pixel 3 Lite camera and battery

 - The same 12.2MP rear camera as the Pixel 3

 - A 2,915mAh battery

-From the images above, you can see that the Google Pixel 3 Lite has just one camera lens on the back and one on the front.
+From the images and video above, you can see that the Google Pixel 3 Lite has just one camera lens on the back and one on the front.
 That’s different from the Pixel 3 and Pixel 3 XL, which both have two front-facing cameras.